 Mothers of premature babies often reach out to other mothers online to find the help and support they need.

-Giving birth to a premature baby can be frightening and overwhelming.
-Mothers may find that no one they know can really understand what they are going through.
-No mother should ever feel alone, or like she doesn’t have anyone who will reassure her or answer her questions.
-Unfortunately, according to Lara Audelo, author of the Virtual Breastfeeding Culture, many new mothers, especially mothers who preterm babies, experience precisely that.
-They are isolated, with no one to help them.
-In response, these new mothers are now reaching out to each other—online.
-November is Prematurity Awareness Month.
+November is recognized as Prematurity Awareness Month and for the families of preemies, giving birth to a premature baby can be a frightening and overwhelming experience.
+Unfortunately, according to Lara Audelo, author of the Virtual Breastfeeding Culture, many new mothers, especially mothers who preterm babies, find that they are isolated, with no one to help them.
+In response, these new mothers reach out to each other—online.

 Ask any new mother who is at home with a week-old baby how different her life is now, and she probably wouldn’t even be able to articulate the incredible change.
-Mothers of premature babies face even more challenges.
-It is an awkward time.
-Mothers need support and help more than ever, but they are often alone and afraid because they have no idea what they are doing.
-Mothers all define success in their own way, and they all reached out and received valuable support online, whether by using social media, like Facebook and Twitter, or by reading breastfeeding blogs, or belonging to email lists.
-In less than two decades, women have built an amazing virtual infrastructure of support with the hope that no mother in need of help will fall through the cracks.
+Mothers of premature babies face even more challenges, and it's an incredibly difficult time as they face worries that many moms of full-term babies never experience.
+Thankfully today's families with preemies can reach out to a multitude of resources, and have the benefit of an amazing virtual infrastructure of support with the hope that no family in need will fall through the cracks.

-Lara Audelo, author of The Virtual Breastfeeding Culture, is the mother of two young boys, and a breastfeeding educator and advocate.
+Lara Audelo, author of The Virtual Breastfeeding Culture, is the mother of two young boys, and breastfeeding educator, speaker, advocate, and social media freelancer.
 She believes increased education for all is the key to helping mothers achieve their individual breastfeeding goals, and is crucial for individuals who are responsible for providing much-needed support to nursing mothers.
-She received her Certified Lactation Education Counselor (CLEC) credential from University of California San Diego (UCSD) in 2010.
+A former high school history teacher, she received her Certified Lactation Education Counselor (CLEC) credential from University of California San Diego (UCSD) in 2010.